alexwlchan/alexwlchan.net/src/_drafts/scheduled-screenshots.md

 We don't have as many records of the *interfaces* -- the "look and feel" of these sites.
 But if you only save one and not the other, you're losing a lot of important context about how we used those sites, and the influence of their designs.

-One obvious example is TikTok.
+One present-day example is TikTok.
 It popularised the use of vertical swiping to move between videos, and that design makes it easy for users to watch a continuous stream of content.
 It's very effective at keeping people in the app, and it's been copied by lots of other services.